top of page

 CLICK PHOTO TO SEE LARGER DETAILS

-Perennial grasses thrive following granular NutraFix treatment 14 months earlier at this private ranch pasture.
-Compare to the adjacent untreated pasture (next photo)
+Perennial grasses thrive 14 months following application of granular NutraFix® fertilizer at this private ranch pasture.
+Compare to the adjacent unfertilized control pasture (next photo)

-Perennial grasses grasses were difficult to find in this part of the pasture where the NutraFix treatment was not applied.
-Compare to treated pasture photo (previous photo)
+New caption: Perennial grasses grasses were difficult to find in this part of the pasture where the NutraFix fertilizer was not applied.
+Compare to fertilized pasture photo (previous photo)

 Perennial grasses struggle at this rangeland site in northern UT where several bunchgrasses, showy milkweed, scarlet globemallow, broom snakeweed and sagebrush struggle to compete against an ocean of cheatgrass.